doctorfree/nvim-lazyman/README.md

 - [Packer](https://github.com/wbthomason/packer.nvim) (packer.nvim)
 - [Plug](https://github.com/junegunn/vim-plug) (vim-plug)

-The SpaceVim bundled plugin manager is also supported.
+The SpaceVim bundled plugin manager, **dein**, is supported only for the SpaceVim install and initialization but Neovim configurations preconfigured to use the **dein** plugin manager may install and initialize successfully.

 Neovim configurations using other plugin managers will likely fail to cleanly install and initialize using `lazyman`.
 Support for additional plugin managers